github18122021/Age_Finder/README.md

 ## Technologies Used

+- **Next.js**: The application is built using Next.js, a React framework for server-side rendering, static site generation, and more.
-- **React**: The application is built using React, a popular JavaScript library for building user interfaces.
+- **React**: Next.js is built on top of React, a popular JavaScript library for building user interfaces.
 - **React Toastify**: Toast notifications are implemented using the React Toastify library to provide feedback to the user.
 - **Tailwind CSS**: The styling is done using Tailwind CSS, a utility-first CSS framework, allowing for rapid development and easy customization.